 10am - 10pm, throughout the week

 Ensure that all food is well cooked and consume only bottled mineral water.

 Lightweight clothing is ideal while business attire calls for shirts, jackets and ties.

 In government offices, places of worship and certain rural areas, shorts, mini-skirts and sleeveless garments are not advisable for women.

 Johor Bahru has a tropical climate, experiencing warm, sunny weather throughout the year.
 Rain can be expected all year, but is most frequent from November to January.

-Cloudy with a shower or thunderstorm
+Cloudy with a couple of thunderstorms

 LanguageBahasa Malaysia, English, Mandarin, Tamil